shubhpsd/TimeWise/README.md

 * **[Chart.js](https://www.chartjs.org/)** - For the beautiful, interactive dashboard analytics.

 ## 🔮 Future Roadmap
-- [ ] Weekly/Monthly comparative analytics.
+- [ ] Weekly/Monthly comparative analytics like in Apple's Screen Time app.
 - [ ] Export data to CSV functionality.
 - [ ] Companion native macOS application for system-wide app tracking (integrating with Chrome data via Native Messaging).

 ## 🤝 Contributing
-Feel free to open issues or submit pull requests if you have ideas for new features or improvements!
+Please open issues or submit pull requests if you have ideas for new features or changes/improvements.

 ---
 *Built to help you take back control of your time.*